NumerHero/tool.js/README.md

 # tool.js

-enclose some common js function
+Enclose some common js and some accidental function by myself

 # Why

-In order to finish homework which arraged by [ife](https://github.com/baidu-ife/ife)
+In order to finish homework which arraged by [ife](https://github.com/baidu-ife/ife).

 On the other hand, I want to strengthen my ability of using native js grammar.